bifurcationkit/BifurcationKitDocs.jl/docs/src/codim3Continuation.md

 For the options parameters, we refer to [Newton](@ref).

 It is important to note that for improved performances, a function implementing the expression of the **hessian** should be provided.
-This is by far the fastest. `BifurcationProblem` provide it by default using AD though.
+This is by far the fastest. `BifurcationProblem` provides it by default using AD though.

 ## Advanced use